-The "tree" of my professional life has many branches -- as author, speaker, guide, lyric writer, word-art designer and writer-for-hire across many fields and subject matters.
-You may view my professional history here, and below is an excerpt from an upcoming book entitled Writer-Seeker, which gives a glimpse of what's at the heart of everything offered on this website.
+The "tree" of my professional life has many branches -- as author, speaker, guide, lyric writer, word-art designer and freelance writer across many fields and subject matters.
+You may view my professional history here, and below is an excerpt from an upcoming book entitled Writer-Seeker, which gives a glimpse into what's at the heart of all my work.

 They called her a dreamer....

 She was a stubborn, sassy, head-in-the-clouds kid with no common sense, never seeing what was right in front of her ‘cause she was always looking off in the distance.
 But life was growing her up fast – and as important things and people came and went, she was more and more drawn beyond the here-and-now to someday-when.
 She might’ve gotten lost along the way, except for books and words and a longing to know the truth of everything and everyone, including herself.
 The longing became her way in, and words her way out.
 The words told her about other kinds of lives that could be lived, and they showed her the sky of her own heart.
 And from there her dreams were born, giving her something pure and shining to reach up for.